Don't Write Off NFT Gaming Just Yet

 But Axie Infinity doesn't represent the future many Web3 developers envision for gaming.
 Video game firms, both small and large, are developing titles they hope will clean the slate of Web3 gaming.
 All are on carbon-neutral blockchains such as polygon or solana, which are far more efficient than ethereum.
 (Whether they're as secure is an open question.)
 The goal isn't to make titles that entertain crypto speculators, but rather to make games fun enough that people can justify playing them regardless of whether they earn crypto or not.

-"I've long been a believer that gaming is one of the consumer internet categories that is most likely to bring on mainstream adoption of crypto," said Amy Wu, head of gaming at FTX Ventures, an investment firm.
+"I've long been a believer that gaming is one of the consumer internet categories that is most likely to bring on mainstream adoption of crypto," said Amy Wu, head of gaming at FTX Ventures, the investment arm of the FTX crypto exchange.
 "But I also believe when you have a hit game with Web3 elements, it's very likely that the majority of players will never actually trade those tokens.
 They're just playing the game."

 The upcoming wave of Web3 games will range from free-to-play mobile titles to big-budget AAA games for PC and console.
 On the simpler end of the scale is Shatterpoint.
 With an art style inspired by Legend of Zelda: Breath of the Wild, it's an action RPG for Android and iOS that, on paper, looks like many top App Store games.
 There's a single-player campaign plus a PvP multiplayer mode.
 You earn new weapons and gear as you progress and, much like Fortnite and Call of Duty, the multiplayer is broken up into different "seasons".